damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 ## Injecting Into SQL
 - Databases are used by almost all web applications to store data like user details, prices, account statements, etc.
-- By editing certain commands or statements and using vulnerable web parts, we can read, update, add, and delete data in the database.
+- By editing certain commands or statements and using vulnerable web parts, we can read, update, add, and delete data in the database

 ## Retrieving Hidden Data
 Check if SQL injection is possible or not: